Sources are important

 James Sarah and Stephen Campbell

 Google Custom Search Engine for this website.
 Enter one of our family names.

 I've always been interested in family history.
 My grandmother, Elizabeth A. Clore Withey, spent lots of time showing us family genealogy.
 She also spent lots of time researching, organizing and copying documents to be passed down.
 I've done additional research and found many new and interesting ancestors.
 Also, I've taken care of the pictures and documents that were passed down.
-I'm scanning photos and saving them in TIFF uncompressed format for archiving.
+I scan photos and save them in TIFF uncompressed format for archiving.
 I started Legacy as my genealogy program and I'm enjoying the learning curve concerning source documentation.
 Lee M Withey

 My they all rest in peace